 - If you happen to own two subwoofers, you can use a Y-split LFE signal from the subwoofer processor output.
 The dual input feature on your subwoofer allows you to reproduce LFE mono + stereo audio.

-- It is also possible to connect the sub placed on the left side to the main-out left from the processor (the output can also be used to connect external effect block to the left front speaker).
+- It is also possible to connect the sub placed on the left side to the main-out left from the processor (the output can also be used to connect an external effect block to the left front speaker).

 By using both inputs with the same mono signal, we can increase the sensitivity of the subwoofer output.
 This means it now needs only half the signal strength to drive it to full output.